 Today, there are a host of analytic tools that a domain investor can use to determine the potential market value of a domain name, as well as the likelihood of selling the domain.
 Here are the tools I use and recommend (not in any order).

-Google Keyword Planner.
+Keywords Everywhere.
 This is likely due to the “SEO Guy” in me.
-I always want to know how many people are searching for a keyword in a keyword-rich domain.
-I happen to be buying those lately.
+I always want to know how many people are searching for a keyword in a keyword-rich domain (I tend to buy those).
 Recently, I picked up a domain that was available for hand registration and it had nearly 3,000 exact match searches per month for the term.
 I like seeing numbers like that.
-(You may need a Google Ads account to get the full use of this tool.
-It is free to set an account up.)
+This is a simple browser extension that can be used on Chrome or Firefox that shows search volume among other metrics.

 Google Search.
 I like to do a basic search on Google for the domain name.
 I do a search putting the name in quotations, especially if the name has more than one word, so I get the best results.
 This helps me see how the name is being used, how popular it is, and potential prospects for purchasing the name.

 Google Trends.
 This is another great tool to help you see the popularity of a term over time.
 (Special thanks to Alvin Brown @ Kickstart Commerce for recommending this one during his presentation at The Domain Show!)

 NameBio.
 This is a site that tracks historical domain name sales.
 It’s nice to see what a name actually sold for in the past, however, a good percentage of domain sales remain private and are not reported.